How the COVID-19 delta and omicron variants could affect your eyes

 We don't currently know why MIS-C happens to some children.

 Symptoms of MIS-C can vary.
 It can also cause red, bloodshot eyes, but like COVID-19, it's unlikely that would be the only symptom.
 Additional symptoms occur alongside a fever, according to the CDC.

 In addition to a fever, MIS-C symptoms can include:

 Low blood pressure

-While rare, it is recommended that you seek emergency care if you notice symptoms such as difficulty breathing, chest pain or pressure, pale skin or any other severe symptoms.
+While rare, the CDC recommends seeking emergency care if you notice symptoms such as difficulty breathing, chest pain or pressure, pale skin or any other severe symptoms.

 The eyes could offer insight into long COVID cases